Ante Starčević: Political activity

 By the 1850s Croatian ideologies of national identity were split between Yugoslavism, which grew upon the Illyrian movement and advocated for unity between South Slavs as a way to sustain the Croatian nation, and exclusive Croatian nationalism.
 Starčević and Kvaternik rejected the Yugoslav framework and deemed that a revolution like the French Revolution was necessary to liberate Croatia from Austrian control.

 As the chief notary in Fiume in 1861, Starčević wrote "the four petitions of the Rijeka county".
 He pointed out that Croatia needed to determine its relationships with Austria and Hungary through international agreements.
-He demanded the reintegration of the Croatian lands, the large kingdom of Croatia of old (the medieval Kingdom of Croatia), the homeland of one people, with the same blood, language, past and (God willing) future.
+He demanded the reintegration of the Croatian lands, "the large kingdom of Croatia of old" (the medieval Kingdom of Croatia), the homeland of one people, "with the same blood, language, past and (God willing) future".

-His desire for Independence from Austria became the basis for his founding of the Party of Rights with Kvaternik.
-The party's initial slogan was: "Ni pod Beč, ni pod Peštu, nego za slobodnu, samostalnu Hrvatsku" ("Neither under Vienna nor under Pest", but for a free and independent Croat state").
+His desire for independence from Austria became the basis for his founding of the Party of Rights with Kvaternik.
+The party's initial slogan was: "Ni pod Beč, ni pod Peštu, nego za slobodnu, samostalnu Hrvatsku" (Neither under Vienna nor under Pest, but for a free, independent Croatia).
 Along with Kvaternik, he viewed Austria as the "sworn historic enemy" of the Croats, and did not accept Hungary's governing authority over Croatia.
 In achieving political goals, the party rejected any cooperation with Vienna or Budapest, or Serbs.
 The party therefore did little work in the parliament and gained a reputation for being difficult and unreasonable.

 Starčević advocated the resolution of Bosnian issues by reforms and cooperation between the people and the nobility.
 Starčević believed that Bosniaks were "the best Croats", and claimed that "Bosnian Muslims are a part of the Croatian people and of the purest Croatian blood".

-With the speech he held in the Parliament on 26 June 1861, Starčević initiated the campaign aimed at rehabilitation of Petar Zrinski and Fran Krsto Frankopan.
+With the speech he held in the Parliament on 26 June 1861, Starčević initiated the campaign aimed at rehabilitation of Petar Zrinski and Fran Krsto Frankopan, executed in 1671 by Leopold I for the Magnate conspiracy.

 From his first writings of 1861, until his last speech, Starčević tried to prove that the main and lasting thing was to get rid of Austrian intimidation and that for the Croatian people there was no life or happier future "until it's no longer under Austria-Hungary."
 He took up the hostile stance towards the "mindset called Austria, in which governments and rulers (...) conspired against the peoples."

 Starčević saw the main Croatian enemy in the Habsburg monarchy.
-He believed in the ability of the Croatian people to govern themselves and that sovereignty grew from the nation, the people, and not from the ruler that governed "By the Grace of God".
+He believed in the ability of the Croatian people to govern themselves and that sovereignty grew from the nation, the people, and not from the ruler that governed "by the Grace of God".
 "God and Croats" was the essence of Starčević's political ideas.
 Under the influence of the ideas of the French Revolution, he fought against feudalism and advocated for the democratization of political life.
 In politics, he relied on townsmen, wealthier peasantry, and intellectuals.